PocketGS: On-Device Training of 3D Gaussian Splatting for High Perceptual Modeling: The PocketGS Paradigm

 \subsection{Geometry Prior Construction under Resource Budgets}

-Prior 3DGS approaches rely on prolonged optimization with training-time densification to recover scenes from noisy and sparse point inputs.
-On mobile devices, this paradigm often yields unstable geometry recovery and substantial computational overhead, making it impractical under on-device constraints.
-We instead leverage the mobile capture $\{I_t,\hat{T}_t\}$ to build a dense, low-noise, and low-redundancy geometry prior by applying a geometry operator $\mathcal{G}$, which maps $(\{I_t,\hat{T}_t\})$ to refined poses $\{T_t\}$ and a compact geometric representation $P$.
-Conditioning the subsequent optimization on $(\{T_t\},P)$ removes the need for training-time densification, resulting in more stable convergence and improved computational efficiency.
+Standard 3DGS pipelines rely on prolonged optimization with training-time densification to recover structure from noisy, sparse inputs, which on mobile devices yields unstable geometry and excessive cost.
+PocketGS instead builds a dense, low-noise prior directly from $\{I_t,\hat{T}_t\}$ via $\mathcal{G}$; conditioning optimization on refined $\{T_t\}$ and a compact $P$ reduces in-loop densification and improves stability.